 \section{Hierarchically block separable matrices}

 We start this section with a review of important concepts relating to HBS matrices, following the presentation of~\cite{martinsson2019fast}.
-We finish by introducing a new form of telescoping factorization that is crucial to attaining the black box property of our compression algorithm.
-The key novelty is that we represent the diagonal blocks as ``discrepancy matrices'' (rather than the diagonal subblocks themselves as in prior work).
-This redefinition is what allows us to avoid accessing entries of the matrix directly, as we will see in \cref{sec:compress}.
+While \Cref{sec:tree_structure,sec:hbs_format} review established material \Cref{sec:telescoping} introduces a new telescoping factorization of HBS matrices that differs from what is used in prior literature.
+We encourage the reader to review section 3.3 carefully, as the new telescoping factorization is a key idea leading to the black-box algorithm of \cref{sec:compress}.